 Individuals who received more than one text message from Kaiser Foundation Health Plan, doing business as Kaiser Permanente, between Jan.
 21, 2021, and Aug.
-20, 2025, after opting out, may be eligible to submit a claim for up to $75 per qualifying message from a class action settlement.
+20, 2025, after opting out may be eligible to submit a claim for up to $75 per qualifying message from a class action settlement.

-Kaiser Foundation Health Plan Inc., a health care services company based in Oakland, California, has agreed to pay up to $10.5 million to resolve allegations that it sent marketing text messages to individuals after they had opted out, potentially violating federal and Florida telemarketing laws.
+Kaiser Foundation Health Plan Inc., a health care services company based in Oakland, California, agreed to pay up to $10.5 million to resolve allegations that it sent marketing text messages to individuals after they opted out, potentially violating federal and Florida telemarketing laws.
 The settlement class includes approximately 72,327 individuals.

 Who is eligible for a TCPA settlement payment?